agoodusernam/CGL/README.md

 > CGL uses [GLFW](https://www.glfw.org) to function.<br>
 > CGL is made to be fun and Easy-To-Use<br>
 > CGL was made because [Wacky](https://github.com/W4CKYFR) was tired of having to code hundreds of lines for a triangle.<br>
+> CGL is an Object-Oriented Library meaning it uses "objects" to structure software, each object combines data and the functions

 ## Windows and Visual Studio Installation Guide